JahsiasWhite/AudioShape/README.md

 TODO:

 1. Loading screens/indicators on everything.
 (Applying current effect combo, changing songs, etc.)
-2. implement testing
-3. Watch the library directory for file changes so we don't need a manual refresh
+2. Watch the library directory for file changes so we don't need a manual refresh
-4. Themes
+3. Themes
-5. Using remotely - server & remote
+4. Using remotely - server & remote
-6. Caching?
+5. Caching?
-7. Easy support for creating own themes
+6. Easy support for creating own themes
-8. Addon support
+7. Addon support
    - Lyrics
    - Themes?
    - Youtube?
    - Audio edit plugins
-9. Add ability to add image !
+8. Add ability to add image !
 WILL WRITE TO THAT FILE THEN
-10. lazy loading
+9. lazy loading - 'react-window'
-11. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
+10. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
-12. Resturcture styles, does creating all of these extra folders take up a lot of storage??
-13. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
+11. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
-14. Add tailwindCSS, it should reduce a lot of the duplicate CSS
+12. Add tailwindCSS, it should reduce a lot of the duplicate CSS.
+Or not tailwindCSS but just cleanup the CSS.
-15. Progress bar for the youtube download
-16. Videos tab.
+13. Videos tab.
 Just another songList but showing only mp4 files
-17. Fix how Spotify songs are saved.
+14. Fix how Spotify songs are saved.
 Right now its doing extra stuff to get the artist.
 I should send data somehow of the song data (title, artist, album) to be used when its finished downloading from youtube.
 Maybe just use a callback?
-18. On spotify -> display if song/playlist is already downloaded
+15. On spotify -> display if song/playlist is already downloaded
+16. What quality are the mp4s being downloaded at from youtube
+17. Remove the data-testid tags from the production builds: https://github.com/coderas/babel-plugin-jsx-remove-data-test-id
+18. Add a cleanup when the app first starts.
+To see if there were any songs that weren't somehow deleted

 999 Easy file/song sharing

 BUGS:

-1. Playlists with 0 songs show all songs
-2. Can't enter fullscreen multiple times
-3. Force closing the program doesnt delete the temp song.
-This is expected but should it delete it when the program first starts?
-4. Fixup all of the addEffect, runEffect stuff.
-Do they all have to be async?
+1. Fixup all of the addEffect, runEffect stuff
-5. Temp song is not always deleted when using custom effects.
-EX: Have speedup toggled, add any effect, there will be two temp songs.
-Each effect adds a new temp song but doesnt delete the previous
-6. What quality are the mp4s being downloaded at from youtube
-7. Queue display gets out of sync.
+2. Queue display gets out of sync
-8. Playing multiple songs with an effect preset will not work.
-This is when clicking the songs, it works by skipping
-9. Songs not autoplaying once they finish playing
+3. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"
+4. When logging into spotify for the first time, you cant get past the login screen.
+You have to hard refresh and then youll be signed in
+5. Some downloads from youtube will stop reporting their progress at ~99.8%.
+This results in the frontend not reporting that the song is downloaded
+6. In fullscreen view, the name changes before the song is loaded when using effects

 ## Launching

+`npm install`
-npm run all
+`npm run all`

 ## Testing